-Whether you’re in the local Vancouver, WA area or another part of the world, choosing your Invisalign® Provider is a big decision.
+Whether you’re considering Invisalign® in Vancouver, WA or another part of the world, choosing your Provider is a big decision.
 Your doctor should have the expertise to create a treatment plan that will yield the best result in the shortest amount of time, the experience to identify and resolve issues as they arise, and the caring to make sure your orthodontic journey is as pleasant as possible and that you are happy with the results.

 It is important to note that while many dentists have taken brief training courses in order to offer Invisalign® products to their patients, they lack the years of specialized education and training that orthodontists receive, not to mention the experience that comes with treating orthodontic cases day in and day out.

-Dr. Durk Irwin, Your Certified Invisalign® Provider in Vancouver, WA
+Dr. Durk Irwin, Your Certified Provider for Invisalign® Vancouver, WA

 Dr. Irwin is not only a Certified Invisalign® Provider, but an orthodontist with over 20 years of experience in private practice as well.
 This means you can trust him to make the correct diagnosis and prescribe the best treatment plan for your particular needs.
-You can also rest assured that if any issues arise during your treatment journey, Dr. Irwin has the expertise to resolve them and get you back on track in no time.
+You can also rest assured that if any issues arise during your Invisalign® treatment in Vancouver, WA, Dr. Irwin has the expertise to resolve them and get you back on track in no time.

-If you’re ready to take the next step on your Invisalign® journey, then email us to set up your free consultation and exam.
+If you’re ready to take the next step on your journey with Invisalign® in Vancouver, WA, then email us to set up your free consultation and exam.
 You can also call (360) 883-6713, Monday-Thursday 8am-5pm and Friday 8am-4pm.

 If you want to learn more before scheduling your free consultation, read on for our Ultimate Invisalign® Guide.